MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ![Sample end-to-end test scenario](media/best-practices-end-to-end-testing/scenario.png)

-If you [downloaded the sample](#prerequisites), the Terraform configuration for this scenario can be found in the `src/main.tf` file.
+If you [downloaded the sample](#configure-your-environment), the Terraform configuration for this scenario can be found in the `src/main.tf` file.
 That file contains everything necessary to deploy the Azure infrastructure represented in the preceding figure.

 If you're unfamiliar with how to create virtual machines, see [Create a Linux VM with infrastructure in Azure using Terraform](create-linux-virtual-machine-with-infrastructure.md).

 > [!CAUTION]
 > The sample scenario presented in this article is for illustration purposes only.
 We've purposely kept things simple in order to focus on the steps of an end-to-end test.
 We don't recommend having production virtual machines that exposes SSH ports over a public IP address.

-## End-to-end test
+## 3. Understand the test example

 The end-to-end test is written in the Go language and uses the Terratest framework.
-If you [downloaded the sample](#prerequisites), it's defined in the `src/test/end2end_test.go` file.
+If you [downloaded the sample](#configure-your-environment), it's defined in the `src/test/end2end_test.go` file.

 The following source code shows the standard structure of a Golang test using Terratest: